NuSkooler/enigma-bbs/docs/filebase/first-file-area.md

 :information_source: Remember that paths are case sensitive on most non-Windows systems!

 ### Areas
-File base *Areas* are configured using the `fileBase::areas` configuration block in `config.hjson`.
+File base *Areas* are configured using the `fileBase.areas` configuration block in `config.hjson`.
+Each entry's block starts with an *area tag*.
 Valid members for an area are as follows:

 | Item | Required | Description |
 |--------|---------------|------------------|